-From Chapter 7 on, though, Ahaz reign...and everyone new there were problems.
-Question: how to address those problems.
+From Chapter 7 on, though, Ahaz in charge...and everyone knew there were problems.
+The question: how to address those problems.

 God hates their festivals!

-2. Sees mistreatment of poor (1:16-18)--has to tell people what true religion is!
+2. Isaiah sees the mistreatment of poor (1:16-18)--has to tell people what true religion is!
 We'd much rather have the ceremonies!

-3. Sees justice turned to injustice (end of Chapter 1)
+3. Isaiah sees justice turned to injustice (end of Chapter 1)

-5. Contrast between material prosperity and religious harlotry (2:7-8)
+5. The contrast between material prosperity and religious harlotry is distrurbing (2:7-8)

 6. Children are their oppressors and women rule over them (3:12)

-8. Woe to those that call evil good, and good evil
+8. Inverted world view is disturbing (Woe to those that call evil good, and good evil

-9. Vision itself (Chapter 6) "Woe is me, I am a man of unclean lips."
+9. The vision itself is difficult (Chapter 6) "Woe is me, I am a man of unclean lips."
 And note--he is told people won't listen--that their hearts are going to be hard.

-Note name of son Shearjashub (remnant shall return).
+Note the name of son Shearjashub (a remnant shall

-son and meets Ahaz at tough time--tells him not to worry about Israel
+his son and meets Ahaz at tough time and tells him not to worry about

 Syria.
 This leads to a burden for us: the very complicated story